golanlevin/60-212/60-212_syllabus_fall2023.md

 ---
 # Zoom & Remote Education

-We will probably not be using Zoom to meet this semester, but if the need arises, the following policies will apply.
+*We will probably not need to use Zoom to meet this semester, but if the need arises, the following policies will apply.*

 ### Communication Tools
 If we need to meet via Zoom, please make sure that your Internet connection is stable, that your equipment is set up with an up-to-date version of Zoom, and that your system is able to share audio and video during class meetings.